Betty McCollum: Biography

-McCollum was born in Minneapolis, Minnesota.
+McCollum was born in Minneapolis.
 She graduated from the College of St. Catherine in St. Paul, Minnesota, in 1976.
 McCollum has worked as a high school social sciences teacher and as a sales manager.

 She first won election to the North St. Paul city council in 1986.
 In 1992 she was elected to the Minnesota House of Representatives after she defeated an incumbent state representative in the DFL primary.
 She served four terms in the Minnesota House before being elected to Congress in 2000.

 U.S. House of Representatives

 Campaigns

 After 4th district Representative Bruce Vento decided not to seek a 13th term due to illness in 2000 (he died before the election), McCollum won the DFL nomination to succeed him.
 The district is heavily Democratic; among Minnesota's congressional districts, only the neighboring Minneapolis-based 5th district is considered more Democratic.
 The DFL has held the seat without interruption since 1949.

 McCollum's main concern during the campaign wasn't her Republican opponent, State Senator Linda Runbeck, but Independence Party candidate Tom Foley.
 Foley had previously been county attorney for Ramsey County (almost all of which is in the 4th district) as a Democrat.
 Many thought Foley might siphon off enough votes from McCollum to allow Runbeck to win.
-However, McCollum defeated Runbeck by a 17-point margin, with Foley in a distant third place.
-Foley held McCollum to 48% of the vote, making her the only Democrat not to win at least 50% of the vote since Democrats began their present dominance in the district.
+But McCollum defeated Runbeck by 17 points, with Foley in a distant third place.
+Foley held McCollum to 48% of the vote, making her the only Democrat not to win at least 50% of the vote since Democrats began their dominance in the district.
 The district has since reverted to form, and McCollum has been reelected nine times with no substantive opposition.

 Tenure

 According to the McCourt School of Public Policy at Georgetown University, McCollum held a Bipartisan Index Score of -0.1 in the 116th United States Congress for 2019, which placed her 219th out of 435 members.
 Based on FiveThirtyEight's congressional vote tracker at ABC News, McCollum voted with Donald Trump's stated public policy positions 11.4% of the time, which ranked her average in the 116th United States Congress when predictive scoring (district partisanship and voting record) is used.
+In the 117th Congress, she voted with President Joe Biden's stated position 100% of the time.